akshay-c/LDmicro/AdvSimREADME.rst

 IO List
 ~~~~~~~~~

  This list will replicate the IO list of the main window along with a few components of its own.
 After assigning pin names to a component, the name is added to this list along with the value representing voltage level of the same.
+Double click on Pin Name to change the voltage to a desired value.
+You may directly specify an integer value or use special voltage conventions as described below.
+For Microcontroller pins, value cannot be changed, but it may be toggled between ``Internal pull-up`` and ``V_OPEN`` by double-clicking on it.

 Voltage Conventions
 ******